HumabHatterZed/InscryptionAPI/README.md

 ## Sniper Sigil Fix by SpecialAPI
 Displays targets for attacks made with the sniper sigil in Act 1.

-## Act 1 Sentry Fixes by WhistleWind
+## Act 1 Sentry Sigil Fixes by WhistleWind
 Fixes a number of bugs caused by the Sentry ability being used in Act 1.

+## Full Pack Pack Rat Fix by WhistleWind
+Fixes the Pack Rat having the wrong card background when it is given to the player at an item node.

+## Campfire Failsafe by WhistleWind
+Adds a failsafe to the campfire node if the player has no cards that can be buffed.

 # Using the API

 Inscryption API 2.0 tries to have you use the original game's objects as much as possible.
 For example, there are no more 'NewCard' and 'CustomCard' objects; instead, you are responsible to create CardInfo objects yourself and add them.
 The API does provide a number of helper methods to make this process simpler for you.

-For more information, please check out the wiki: https://github.com/ScottWilson0903/InscryptionAPI/wiki
+For more information, please check out the wiki: https://inscryptionmodding.github.io/InscryptionAPI/wiki/

 ## Contribution